 The American Public Power Association’s Demonstration of Energy & Efficiency Development program funds research, pilot projects, and education to improve the operations and services of public power utilities.
 Popularly known as the DEED, the program uses as its symbol, the "eta," a Greek letter used by scientists to denote efficiency.
+See a program overview.

 Is your organization already a DEED member?
 Check the DEED member list.